Powder Keg: A Blast into the Wilderness: Rider experience

 After being launched out onto the track, riders go up a relatively small hill and down a very steep drop.
-Riders go up and down hills many times and go through several tight turns before slowly traveling up a chainlift hill equipped with audio speakers playing bluegrass music.
+Riders go up and down hills many times and go through several tight turns before slowly traveling up a chain lift hill equipped with audio speakers playing bluegrass music.
 The train goes through a 90-degree left turn before going down another steep drop onto a small spray-painted blue section of the track.
 At the final end of the ride, the train travels through a large helix that almost turns the track completely upside down before the train slams into the final brakes and turns into the station.